fit-r2lab/rhubarbe/README.md

 ## P1 : known bugs for production

-* test. test. test:
+* test. test. test
+* test monitor.sh (monitor logs still in `rhubarbe.conf`...)

 ## for deployment (P2)

-* monitor.sh / monitor.log

-* the script for synchronizing images from bemol to faraday seems to have gone
+* take down previous monitor
+* check that rhubarbe-save is connected to the authorization system
+* other commands (wait, status, etc...) should issue a warning when not authorized

 ## nice to have (P3)